telerik/kendo-ui-core/docs/controls/editors/dropdownlist/overview.md

         });
     </script>

-#### By Binding to Local Array
+**Bind to a local data array**

-The DropDownList can be bound to local data arrays via the [DataSource component](/framework/datasource/overview) - an abstraction for local and remote data.
+Bind the DropDownList to local data arrays through the [DataSource component]({% slug overview_kendoui_datasourcecomponent %})&mdash;an abstraction for local and remote data.
 Local arrays are appropriate for limited value options.

 The example below demonstrates how to initialize the DropDownList by binding it to a local data array.